Is FuboTV Eliminating Monthly Plans? - The TV Answer Man!

 Click Amazon: See Today’s 1-Day-Only Deals!

-It’s unclear if the quarterly offering will be permanent or whether existing subscribers will be affected.
+It’s unclear if the quarterly offering will be permanent.
 Plus, as of this morning, the quarterly plans are not available on FuboTV’s site on all platforms.
 For example, the mobile version of Fubo.TV says the plans are quarterly, but the desktop edition still says monthly.

-The TV Answer Man has asked Press for more details.
-We will update this story if she responds.

-It’s also uncertain if new subscribers will only have the choice of quarterly or both quarterly and monthly.
-However, when we asked FuboTV’s Twitter customer service team this morning whether the plans are only available quarterly, it responded:
+When we asked FuboTV’s Twitter customer service team this morning whether the plans are only available quarterly, it responded:

 “We recently updated our plans and are currently only offering quarterly subscriptions.
 The monthly plans may still be available to some users when signing up.
 You’re welcome to subscribe to these in that case.
 We’re sorry for the confusion.”